 U-M provides sexual assault awareness and prevention education as well as bystander training to all incoming students, and offers faculty and staff education and training to foster and maintain a welcoming, supportive, inclusive and diverse working and learning environment.

-Currently, faculty and staff in Ann Arbor, Dearborn, Flint and Michigan Medicine are encouraged to complete the online Haven for Faculty and Staff program.
+Faculty and staff in Ann Arbor, Dearborn, Flint and Michigan Medicine are encouraged to complete the online Haven for Faculty and Staff program.
 The training provides information about how the university responds to, and how we can help prevent, sexual assault, intimate partner violence, sexual harassment and stalking.

 Under the university’s Policy and Procedures on Student Sexual and Gender-Based Misconduct and Other Forms of Interpersonal Violence, faculty and staff in certain roles are considered “Responsible Employees” and are required to share information about suspected misconduct to the Office for Institutional Equity.
 U-M offers an online training module to help better understand these responsibilities.